Application is now open for 2024

 Learn more and submit applications by March 31, 2024: Apply here

 Following orientation in June, the fellows will begin a three-month (June to August) fellowship conducting original, independent research related to U.S. foreign policy, international relations, or critical issues in the Indo-Pacific.
 The fellows nominate a research topic of interest, refine the scope with input from experts and NBR mentors, and conduct interviews and desk study, culminating in a research paper.
 The fellows will receive periodic feedback on their research, take part in relevant NBR events, and participate in professional development workshops at NBR, in addition to regular check-in meetings with experts and NBR editors to answer any questions that arise during the fellowship period.
 Fellows receive a stipend intended to cover living and travel costs during the fellowship period.

-In the summer, the Ellings-Korduba Fellows will become junior fellows in residence at NBR’s Seattle office, and will participate in an intensive summer seminar led by Richard Ellings and guest speakers.
-Fellows will participate in seminars, draft policy memos, conduct site visits, and attend external meetings to learn more about the multiple dimensions of U.S. foreign policy in Asia.
-At the end of their summer program, the fellows will hold a roundtable to present their research findings to NBR staff and select guests from the policy, academic, and business community.
-Dr. Ellings will review the fellows’ final papers and award a $1,000 prize to the fellow with the strongest research paper in the cohort.
+The Ellings-Korduba research fellows will participate in an intensive Summer Seminar featuring lectures by experts in the policy and international relations field.
+Fellows will participate in seminars, conduct site visits, and attend external meetings to learn more about the multiple dimensions of U.S. foreign policy in Asia.
+During the summer program, the fellows will present their research findings to NBR staff and select guests from the policy, academic, and business communities.